meilisearch/documentation/reference/features/search_parameters.md

 ::: warning
 - `start` and `length` are measured in bytes and not the number of characters.
 For example, `ü` represents two bytes but one character.
-- the `_matchesInfo` returned by MeiliSearch cannot be used for arrays and objects, only for strings.
+- `matchesInfo` cannot be used with arrays and objects, only strings.
 :::

 ### Example